-FMU is shipped with DLL/SharedObject: The constructed function name is “fmiGetReal”, in other words it is not changed.
+FMU is shipped with DLL/SharedObject: The constructed function name is “fmi2GetReal”, in other words it is not changed.
 A simulation environment will then dynamically load this library and will explicitly import the function symbols by providing the FMI function names as strings.
 The name of the library is MyModel.dll on Windows or MyModel.so on Linux, in other words the “modelIdentifier” attribute is used as library name.